 It’s summer and I haven’t been doing as much cooking as normal.
-There’s too many patios to visit, friends to see, and outdoor fun times to be had that I’m really making salad and fast suppers for the most part.
+There are too many patios to visit, friends to see, and outdoor fun times to be had that I’m really making salad and fast suppers for the most part.
 This dish is a great meal because it’s pretty fast to whip up, is full of flavour and satisfying yet light.

 Kedgeree is a UK dish that goes back to the colonial days in India and is typically had for breakfast.
 Traditionally, it’s made with smoked white fish instead of fresh, which I’m sure is extra tasty.
 My fish store didn’t have any on hand so I improvised with fresh fish.
 Also, kedgeree often includes chopped boiled eggs but my version here is egg-less as I have a weird phobia of eggs unless they are scrambled.
 I’ve swapped dried currents for raisins as I also have a weird aversion to grapes, including dried ones.